 5. A Cartwheeler

 You’ve likely seen this cartwheeler all over the city, but don’t really understand for what reason.
 Do you need a reason though?
 It’s a pretty unique piece in itself.
 However, there is a very interesting story behind it.
 You can get these little cartwheel men on bags, magnets, mugs, you name it!
-They’re also quite easily found all over the city at local souvenir shops.
+They’re also quite easily found all over the city at local souvenir shops or even on Amazon.

 6. Krumme – Sour Cherry Schnapps